AndreLucasTrevizan/node-api-crud/README.md

 ## About the API

-A simple API using NodeJs and TypeScript where you can manager all the users in the system, it's a similar to an Admin Panel.
+A simple API using NodeJs and TypeScript where you can manager all the users in the system, it's similar to an Admin Panel.

 ### Docker